-The term "dunce," and its infamously accompanying hat, has a rather surprising origin.
-As the 1911 Encyclopedia Britannica put it:
+The term "dunce" and its infamously accompanying hat have a rather surprising origin.
+As stated by the 1911 Encyclopedia Britannica,

 "The word [dunce] is derived from the name of the great schoolman, John Duns Scotus, whose works on logic, theology and philosophy were accepted text-books in the universities from the 14th century.
-When, in the 16th century, the Scotists obstinately opposed the 'new learning,' the term 'duns' or 'dunce' became, in the mouths of the humanists and reformers, a term of abuse, a synonym for one incapable of scholarship, a dull blockhead."
+When, in the 16th century, [followers of Duns Scotus] obstinately opposed the 'new learning,' the term 'duns' or 'dunce' became, in the mouths of the humanists and reformers, a term of abuse, a synonym for one incapable of scholarship, a dull blockhead."